tomas-fryza/vhdl-course/Labs/05-ffs/README.md

 <!--
 TODO: Popis co je to Flip-flop.
 -->
 Create at least two entities for flip-flop D (with asynchronous reset, with synchronization reset), flip-flop JK (with synchronization reset), or T flip-flop (with synchronization reset).
-(Prefered combination is `d_ff_rst` and `t_ff_rst`.)
-Try to simulate them together in a single testbench with a maximum duration of 200 ns.
+Prefered combination is `d_ff_rst` and `t_ff_rst`.

    | **Entity** | **Inputs** | **Outputs** | **Description** |
    | :-- | :-- | :-- | :-- |